h8d13/Vase/README.md

 Another relevant example is setting latin keymaps for Grub in case of using password/rescue shell/editing launch lines.
 I've included this in [Grub2_Utils](https://github.com/h8d13/Vase/tree/master/vase_os/hade_box/archinstall/grub2_utils)

-Special shout to the devs at archinstall and other open-source contributors for making this project possible.
+Special shout to the devs at archlinux and other open-source contributors for making this project possible.